sloorush/sloorush/README.md

 I am currently working on The Box, which is a subscription service based in India, Xpery.io, which is supposed a blogging platform made for people who love to travel! and <a href="https://khayaalipulao.r-ush.tech/">Khayaali Pulao</a>, which is a brain child of my khayaali pulao, basically a site where everyone can share all their weird ideas anonymously, nobody to judge you, get inspired or be an inspiration!
 Also working for The Byte Avenue, formerly known as CodePark.

-Currently learning MongoDB, AWS, and Docker
+Currently learning GraphQL, AWS, and Docker

 ### Reach me on: